AdguardTeam/AdGuardHome/AGHTechDoc.md

 Strict matching can be enabled by enclosing the value in double quotes: e.g. `"adguard.com"` matches `adguard.com` but doesn't match `www.adguard.com`.

 `response_status`:
+* all
+* filtered             - all kinds of filtering
+* blocked              - blocked or blocked service
+* blocked_safebrowsing - blocked by safebrowsing
-* blocked: only blocked entries
+* blocked_parental     - blocked by parental control
-* whitelisted: only white-listed entries
+* whitelisted          - whitelisted
+* rewritten            - all kinds of rewrites
+* safe_search          - enforced safe search
-* processed: all not blocked, not white-listed entries
+* processed            - not blocked, not white-listed entries

 Response: